On this page

 EU data residency

-Beginning with version 2.34.0, you can configure the server zone after initializing the client for sending data to Amplitude's EU servers.
-The SDK sends data based on the server zone if it's set.
+Starting with version 2.34.0, you can configure the server zone after you initialize the client to send data to Amplitude's EU servers.
+The SDK sends data based on the server zone when it's set.

-The server zone configuration supports dynamic configuration as well.
+The server zone configuration also supports dynamic configuration.

-For earlier versions, you need to configure the serverURL property after initializing the client.
+For earlier versions, configure the serverURL property after you initialize the client.

 Send basic events

 Events represent how users interact with your application.
-For example, the event "button click" may be an action you want to track.
+For example, "button click" may be an action you want to track.

 Send events with properties